- data source¶

 T4 (NC_000866.4).
 You can also provide its HER Number:

 Any host should be named according to the literature.
 When the genome of a host is available in the NCBI nucleotide databank, the corresponding identifier should be specified.
 Example:

 E. coli MG1655and its NCBI identifier:

 Each user/lab has its own way to record the output of host range tests, from basic two-state (infection/no infection) to more detailed information such as numerical values corresponding to efficiency of plating calculations.
 A raw response is the value that was in the file when it was imported.

 The responses in the VHRdb can only take 3 values corresponding to the VHRdb’s Global scheme.
 This scheme classifies virus-host interactions in 3 states : “No infection”, corresponding to value “0”, “Intermediate”, corresponding to value “1” and “Infection”, corresponding to value “2”.

-An identifier is additional information related to a virus or a host.
-Identifiers can currently be NCBI identifiers, HER identifiers or custom identifiers.
+An identifier is an additional information related to a virus or a host.
+Identifiers can currently be NCBI identifiers, HER identifiers, or custom identifiers.
 Identifiers are optional, but recommended when available.
 More information in Identifying viruses and hosts.